Sai-Dheeraj/App/README.md

-To login into the teacher field username usernane:dheerajarikala password:9866952449
+To login into the teacher field ask the developer for username and password